A question from Pete: My Apple Watch is brand new and it’s showing the wrong time zone. The date is also incorrect. How do I fix this bug?

 Restarting Both Devices

-By restarting BOTH your Devices, you will usually find that the problem can resolve itself.
-It is the simplest fix and can save you plenty of time.
-To restart your Apple Watch and iPhone, follow the below steps:
+By restarting BOTH devices (your iPhone and Apple Watch), you will find that the problem can resolve itself.
+It is the most straightforward fix and can save you plenty of time.
+To restart your Apple Watch and iPhone, follow the steps below:

 For your Apple Watch: